CottageKit

 Katabatic Gear vs Enlightened Equipment: Which Quilt Should You Buy?

 Katabatic Gear and Enlightened Equipment are the two names that come up in almost every "which backpacking quilt should I buy?" thread.
-Both are respected cottage makers with years of community trust.
-But they have genuinely different philosophies — and the right choice depends on how you sleep.
+Both are respected, both have years of community trust, and both make genuinely excellent quilts.
+But they have pretty different philosophies — and the right choice depends almost entirely on how you sleep.

 The quick answer

-Choose Enlightened Equipment if you want the best value and straightforward customization.
-Choose Katabatic if you sleep cold, move a lot at night, or want the tightest draft seal available.
-If you're between them on price, start with EE.
+EE if you want the best value and the most customization options.
+Katabatic if you sleep cold, move a lot at night, or have had draft problems with quilts before.
+If you're on the fence, start with EE.

 Enlightened Equipment: value and flexibility

-EE's Revelation is the most popular backpacking quilt on the trail, and for good reason.
-It's highly customizable — you pick your temperature rating, down fill power (850 or 950FP), shell fabric, length, width, and footbox style.
-Lead times are relatively short for a made-to-order product, and the price is competitive for the quality.
+The Revelation is the most popular backpacking quilt on the trail, and honestly, for good reason.
+You pick everything — temperature rating, fill power (850 or 950FP), shell fabric, length, width, footbox style.
+Lead times are short for a made-to-order product.
+The price is competitive for the quality.
+If this is your first cottage quilt, this is where almost everyone starts.

 Katabatic: precision fit for cold sleepers

-Katabatic's Palisade and Alsek quilts use a snap attachment system that connects the quilt directly to your sleeping pad, sealing the draft gap that most quilt users deal with.
-This is the signature feature of Katabatic quilts — and if draft management is your main concern, nothing else in the cottage market does it as cleanly.
+Katabatic's Palisade and Alsek use a snap attachment system that connects the quilt directly to your sleeping pad — sealing off the draft gap that most quilt users deal with.
+That's the thing with Katabatic.
+If you've ever woken up cold because your quilt shifted and cold air is coming in from below, their attachment system is the fix.

 Weight comparison

 At comparable temperature ratings, both brands are within a few ounces of each other.
 A 20°F EE Revelation in regular width might come in around 18–21 oz.
 A Katabatic Palisade 15°F runs around 22–24 oz.
-EE edges out Katabatic slightly on raw weight, but Katabatic runs colder for the same rating — so direct comparison requires matching actual performance, not just spec numbers.
+EE is slightly lighter on paper — although Katabatic runs colder for the same rating, which matters when you're comparing actual performance rather than just spec numbers.

 Warmth accuracy

-This is the most important practical difference.
-Katabatic is widely regarded as one of the most conservatively rated quilts in the market — their 15°F rating genuinely performs near 15°F for most users.
-Enlightened Equipment's ratings are reasonable but most cold sleepers add 10–15°F of buffer to their EE orders.
+This is the most important practical difference between these two.
+Katabatic is widely regarded as the most conservatively rated quilt in the market — their 15°F genuinely performs near 15°F for most users.
+EE's ratings are reasonable but most cold sleepers add 10–15°F as a buffer when ordering.

-If you sleep cold, you can either order a warmer EE rating or go with Katabatic's more accurate temperature spec.
+So if you sleep cold, you can either order a warmer EE rating or trust Katabatic's more accurate temperature spec.
+Both paths get you to the same place.

 Price

 An EE Revelation 20°F in regular width runs approximately $280–$320 depending on options.
 A Katabatic Palisade 15°F runs approximately $380–$420.
 Katabatic costs meaningfully more.
-For most hikers, the EE price point is the right starting position — the Katabatic premium is worth it primarily if draft management is a known issue for you.
+For most hikers, EE is the right starting point — the Katabatic premium makes sense primarily if draft management is a known issue for you.

 Lead times

 EE typically ships in 2–6 weeks.
-Katabatic runs 4–8 weeks, sometimes longer during peak season.
-Both require advance planning if you have a firm start date.
+Katabatic runs 4–8 weeks, sometimes longer in peak season.
+Both need advance planning if you have a firm start date — plan accordingly.

 What the trail community says

-The general consensus on r/ultralight and BackpackingLight is consistent: EE Revelation for most hikers, Katabatic for those who know they sleep cold or have struggled with quilt drafts.
-There's no wrong answer between these two — both are genuinely excellent products that have been refined over years of community feedback.
+The general consensus on r/ultralight and BackpackingLight is pretty consistent: EE Revelation for most hikers, Katabatic for those who know they sleep cold or have had quilt draft issues.
+There's genuinely no wrong answer between these two — both have been refined over years of community feedback and both will serve you well.

 Other cottage quilts worth considering

-If budget is a bigger constraint, UGQ Outdoor offers fully custom quilts at a lower price point than both.
-Hammock Gear is the better choice if you're a hammock camper.
-Nunatak is the pick for extreme cold or mountaineering use.
+If budget is a real constraint, UGQ Outdoor offers fully custom quilts at a lower price than either.
+Hammock Gear is the better pick if you're a hammock camper.
+Nunatak is the call for extreme cold or mountaineering conditions.

 Explore the full directory